- 07 Sep

 Sales And Marketing

 Detail your sales and marketing approach.
-This should identify the USPs (unique selling points) of your offering, and your pricing policy.
+This should identify the USPs (unique selling points) of your offering and your pricing policy.
 Focus on why customers would choose your offering over your competitors.
-You should set out how you are going to promote your offering to your target market segments, and what trends are affecting the channels that you are intending to use.
+You should set out how you are going to promote your offering to your target market segments, and what trends are affecting the channels that you intend to use.

 NEED MARKETING HELP? - GET IN TOUCH